For Summer School Faculty

 –Teaching contract.
 All instructors in summer must have submitted a signed copy of the contract letter to Summer School prior to the first day of their class.
 Expectations, session dates, and payroll information are included.

-–Promoting Your Course.
+–Promoting your course.
 Faculty are in the best position to promote the specific content of their courses.
 While Summer School promotes broadly through campus media, faculty can produce flyers for posting in their unit’s building or have electronic flyers attached to their course description on Summer School’s website, develop communication to be shared through unit listservs to students, tell students in their spring classes what they will teach in summer, and ensure their unit has a link from the unit website to summer course offerings.

 –Grades.
 Grades for all courses, including independent studies and directed readings as well as dissertation and thesis credit, must be posted for each course each session and in ConnectCarolina within 72 hours of the final exam.

 –Support.
 Faculty can find a variety of support, including workshops and printed and online materials, from the Center for Faculty Excellence.